Notgard/docker_ollama_openwebui/README.md

 # Need to reboot required to test proper driver installation (driver nvidia-550)

 ### Note:
-System should boot properly an nvidia functions available
+System should boot properly and nvidia functions available

 ### Test
 If the driver installation worked, the following command should show GPU information